Rowan sent met this message yesterday...

 It's the same with NBA and the NFL, in which I follow the Lakers and Washington respectively.
 Yes, I know, feel free to snort at my choice of sporting franchises.
 But I chose them in my teens, and after twenty years of doing so, I'm OK with those choices.

-or even just scrolling through Youtube to find showreels that more often than not will have Arabic or Russian voiceovers.
+Sometimes i's possible to just scroll through Youtube to find showreels that more often than not will have Arabic or Russian voiceovers.

 Premier League Pass, NFL Game Pass, MLB TV have all allowed us greater choice.
 We now have the power and ability to follow just our team, with coaching reels and indepth analysis or if we have the time, to follow the entire league.